dedahr/mod-pbextensions/README.md

-This is Azeroth Core module which use simple SAY to command bots from [Playerbots](https://github.com/liyunfan1223/mod-playerbots) to equip items into desired slot.
+This is Azeroth Core module which use simple chat SAY command to tell bots from [Playerbots](https://github.com/liyunfan1223/mod-playerbots) to equip items into desired slot.

 Although PB can do it itself sometimes there are problems with weapons, fingers or trinkets as it doesn't target specific slot for those items.